AjobsTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of the file hello to -rwxr-x-wx
+This script will set the mode of the file hello the same as olleh mode.